zoiosilva/dclottery-d8/docs/new-site.md

 # CREATE A NEW TAOTI DRUPAL 8 COMPOSER BASED SITE
+Note that creating a new site has more [requirements](requirements-new-site.md) than developing an existing site.

 ## Initialize Local Site Repository
 - Clone the [base repository](https://github.com/Taoti/drupal8) to your computer to a new folder.
 Use the clone command